ahessl/Final/README.md

 These instructions will get you a copy of the project up and running on your local machine for access to the code, files, and outputs.

 From my _Final_ repository in GitHub, we want to select _Clone_ to download a ZIP of my repository.
 Save this file to whatever directory your heart desires.
 Unzip the folder, then enter the consol of RStudio and use the command `setwd("Final-working")` to make this folder the working directory.
-Please note that the .csv files must remain inside of the folder titled _CSV_ that is located in the working directory along with _FunctionSpr.R_.
+Please note that the .csv files must remain inside of the folder titled _CSV_.

 ### Prerequisites